 Eczema breakouts are also linked to certain foods.
 For example, eggs, dairy, seafood, sugar, peanuts, and wheat are common triggers of eczema flare-ups.

 Often on the “no-eat” list, eliminating certain foods can be an effective way to calm down your eczema.
-In some cases, a doctor, nutritionist, or TCM practitioner might suggest cutting out trigger foods one by one to be better find the culprit.
+In some cases, a doctor, nutritionist, or TCM practitioner might suggest cutting out trigger foods one by one to better find the culprit.

 Other triggers that can cause flare-ups include cigarette smoke, fragrances, certain fabrics, or household cleaners.
 Dry skin that becomes brittle, itchy, and rough can also trigger the skin, leading to eczema.